wdrik/builders-test/README.md

 ## Dependency

-add file env.local with this value key: NEXT_PUBLIC_OPEN_WEATHER_KEY=ea3f03f9a628d010be779f05595d5c49
+Add file env.local with this value key: NEXT_PUBLIC_OPEN_WEATHER_KEY=ea3f03f9a628d010be779f05595d5c49

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.